How has the co-op job search process changed?

-- If you have successfully completed at least one Co-op experience, you are free to apply to additional co-op opportunities without the previously required meeting with your advisor.
+- If you have successfully completed at least one co-op experience, you are free to apply to additional co-op opportunities without the previously required meeting with your advisor.
 Advisors do remain available to assist you at your request with any aspect of your co-op search.

 - In addition to a resume, you will need to complete a “skills profile” in order to apply for co-op positions.
 The skills profile allows you to highlight aspects of your abilities and experiences.
 Employers can search the skills profile to discover capabilities and interests that potentially make you a more attractive candidate for the position.

-- In addition to applying directly to a Co-op position, you will have the option to make your profile and resume available in a database of co-op candidates for employers.
-If you choose to participate in this new service, employers can search the database and reach out to you if they have interest in you as a potential candidate, even if you didn’t apply for the position.
+- In addition to applying directly to a co-op position, you will have the option to make your profile and resume available in a database of co-op candidates for employers.
+If you choose to participate in this service, employers can search the database and reach out to you if they have interest in you as a potential candidate, even if you didn’t apply for the position.

-- We have introduced a new system capability to employers which allows them to extend automated offers through NUcareers.
+- We have introduced the system capability to employers which allows them to extend automated offers through NUcareers.
 You will receive the same information about an offer as you would when receiving offers directly from an employer via text, email, or letter.
 The difference is that employers can now communicate co-op job offers via NUcareers.
 When employers choose to do this, you will receive an email prompting you to act on the offer through the system.
 You will have two business days to make a decision on the offer.

 What do I need to do now to prepare for my co-op job search?

-- If you have already successfully completed that course and your first Co-op, you will have access to NUcareers and all job all job postings as soon as your “pattern of attendance” (POA) is confirmed via the Registrar’s Banner system.
+- If you have already successfully completed that course and your first co-op, you will have access to NUcareers and all job all job postings as soon as your “pattern of attendance” (POA) is confirmed via the Registrar’s Banner system.
 For graduate students you are able to begin your search once verified by your graduate co-op coordinator.
 Once that is done you should take the following steps:

 - Update your resume using the new resume building tool VMock.
 This new platform uses an algorithm based on current best practices and industry standards to provide specific feedback and an overall score to each version of your resume that you upload to the system.
 We recommend you follow the system suggestions and keep uploading your resume until you achieve the version you think best.
 At that point you may wish to share that version of your resume with your co-op coordinator for final polishing.

 - Complete your required skills profile available on your NUcareers dashboard.
-The skills profile features a variety of questions/categories with pulldown menu choice responses.
+The skills profile features a variety of questions/categories with pull down menu choice responses.
 The profile allows you to highlight various elements of your background that employers can search on to help in both focusing on the job applicants of most interest to them and in identifying potential candidates who have opted into the co-op candidate database.

-Your Co-op coordinator will, of course, always be available to assist you with any aspect of these processes or any matter relating to your co-op job search.
+Your Co-op Coordinator will, of course, always be available to assist you with any aspect of these processes or any matter relating to your co-op job search.